standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 </ul>
 ```

-The Assemble grunt plugin that builds the documentation populates the Handlebars template below with the variables defined in the YAML front matter.
+The Assemble Grunt plugin that builds the documentation populates the Handlebars template below with the variables defined in the YAML front matter.

 See [Assemble](http://assemble.io/docs/YAML-front-matter.html) documentation for more information.